samuelroland/galeriz/docs/docs.md

 ## First analysis
 ### Introduction
-Galeriz is a galleries publishing web app.
-Authors can publish galleries of images, choose cover image, manage the images, add titles, and follow other galleries.
-Everyone can see the galleries and their images.
+Galeriz is a galleries publishing web applicaiton.
+Authors can publish galleries of images, manage their images, choose cover image for each gallery, add titles, and follow other galleries.
+Everyone can see the galleries and their images, only authenticated users can manage images and galleries.

 **Table of content**:
 - [Documentation](#documentation)